Jerry-Vrrr/shippo-takehome/README.md

 ## Future Additions
 - Expand the UI so that the user can enter their own address and parcel information for submission
 - To ensure valid addresses, include Shippo's address verification
+- Router and links to make the site easier and more intuitive to navigate
 - Ability to route to a profile page where user can view personal info and past shipments, financial data, etc.
 - Improve site accessibility